 What an Agency Account Does

 An agency account is a bank account where the owner names another person as an authorized agent.
-The agent can access the account and manage transactions on behalf of the owner.
-This arrangement is useful for people who want a trusted family member or advisor to handle day-to-day banking without giving up ownership of the account.
+The agent can access the account and manage transactions on the owner's behalf.

 A financial institution on request of an agent under an agency designation for an account may pay to the agent sums on deposit in the account, whether or not a party is a party with disabilities, incapacitated or deceased when the request is made or received, and whether or not the authority of the agent terminates on the disability or incapacity of a party.